Frequently Asked Questions (FAQ)

 No. Our services are covered by the mandatory student health fee which you pay with your tuition.
 If you seek mental health treatment off-campus, however, you will be required to utilize your private health insurance coverage and to pay any additional fees not covered by this insurance.

-Counseling Services follows a short-term intervention model that is appropriate to both Our Philosophy and our Scope of Services.
-We offer several various short-term services, including Single-Session Intervention, Brief Contracted Counseling (1-3 sessions), and Short-Term Individual Counseling (most students are seen for an average of 5-8 sessions, but this is not a limit).
+No, this is NOT true.
+Counseling Services does follow a short-term intervention model that is appropriate to both Our Philosophy and our Scope of Services.
+We offer several various types of short-term services, including Single-Session Intervention, Brief Contracted Counseling (1-3 sessions), and Short-Term Individual Counseling (most student wind up working with their counselors for an average of 5-8 sessions, but this is not a specific limit).

 Will my contacts with Counseling Services become part of my academic record?